CdeCBo/cdecbo/README.md

 - Get into cdecbo folder
 - Pull the most recent changes
 - Compile the assets with `npm run build`
-- Run the server in the background `PORT=80 nohup node bin/www &`
+- Run the server in the background `nohup node bin/www &`
-- NOTE: Run in port 80 until we have the ssl implemented

 ## Code scaffolding